-London - Painted to resemble bloodied and skinned people, three models representing PETA converged outside the opening of the "Hermès Leather Forever" exhibition at the Royal Academy of Arts at 6 Burlington Gardens on Tuesday.
-They held signs reading, "Hermès, Bag Cruelty: Ditch Leather", while other PETA members handed out leaflets to passers-by and event attendees.
-In addition to causing a life of suffering and a terrifying death for cows and other animals killed for their skin, the leather industry is toxic to the environment and a threat to human health.
+Body-painted to resemble “bloodied, skinned” people, three models representing PETA converged outside the opening of the “Hermès Leather Forever” exhibition at the Royal Academy of the Arts today.
+They held signs reading, “Hermès, Bag Cruelty: Ditch Leather”, while other PETA members handed out leaflets to passers-by and people attending the event.
+In addition to causing cows to suffer and die, the leather industry is toxic to the environment and a threat to human health.
 Unlike more progressive companies, Hermès also uses fur.

-"There's nothing remotely fashionable about dismembering cows alive and fouling the environment", says PETA UK Manager Mimi Bekhechi.
-"With all the luxurious faux-leather and other high-fashion fabrics available, there's no excuse to kill animals for their skin."
+“There’s nothing remotely fashionable about dismembering cows alive and fouling the environment”, says PETA UK Manager Mimi Bekhechi.
+“With all the luxurious faux leather and other high-fashion fabrics available, there’s no excuse for killing animals for their skins.”

-Millions of cows and other animals whose skin is turned into leather endure the horrors of factory farming, including extreme crowding and confinement, disease and deprivation of food and water.
-Branding, tail-docking, dehorning and castration are all often performed without any painkillers.
-At abattoirs, improper stunning means that many animals are skinned while they're still conscious.
+Millions of cows and other animals whose skins will eventually be turned into leather endure the horrors of factory farming, including extreme crowding and confinement, disease and deprivation of food and water.
+Branding, tail-docking, dehorning and castration are all performed without any painkillers.
+At abattoirs, improper stunning means that many animals are skinned while they’re still conscious.